Insulation

 Cavity wall insulation is blown into the cavity from the outside of a house.
 Every part of the wall must be filled with insulation, so it’s important that the installer can reach all your external walls.

-If your home's external walls are joined to another house, the installer will need to insert a cavity barrier to contain the insulation, so your neighbours aren't affected.
+If your home’s exterior walls are joined to another house, the installer will need to insert a cavity barrier to contain the insulation, so your neighbours aren’t affected.

 If you have any damp patches on your internal walls then they should not be insulated until the problem is resolved.
 Speak to a builder who specialises in damp prevention.